-I suspect that Hedgehog Slice is a uniquely Australian dessert.
+Although the name Hedgehog Slice is uniquely Australian, this dessert exists in many countries in various forms.
 For those unfamiliar: it’s a chocolate slice filled with sweet biscuits, walnuts and other good things.
 The slice is subsequently topped with more chocolate, making it a particularly decadent dessert.

 I haven’t dabbled with a gluten free Hedgehog Slice previously, for a few reasons.
 Firstly, they generally utilise condensed milk, which is very high in lactose.
 Secondly, a good quality gluten free biscuit is required.
 Sure, there are some decent store bought varieties out there, but I don’t particularly want to pay eleventy hundred dollars for ONE ASPECT of a dessert.

 So what has changed?
 I’ve developed a recipe for lactose free condensed milk and one for DELICIOUS gluten free Graham crackers.
 Also known as: everything you need for a cracking old gluten free Hedgehog slice – one that is low lactose (from the butter and chocolate) and adaptable to be nut free.

 Gluten free Hedgehog slice recipe notes

 - I used 45% and 70% cooking chocolate for my tests.
 I do this because it’s generally easily accessible to everyone, and a pretty uniform product.

 - One batch of the gluten free Graham crackers makes around 320g worth of crackers, so this recipe uses 1 and a bit batches.
 You can either scale the crackers back and add more nuts (or leave as is) or make two batches.
 Always worth having Graham crackers in the house, in my humble opinion.

 - I have not tried this recipe with coconut oil based chocolate or butter substitutes, nor do I have a vegan option.